9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 • 176-layer NAND with industry-leading power efficiency for quieter operation

 SK hynix is one of the world’s three largest NAND flash manufacturers, alongside Samsung and Micron.
 They supply the underlying memory chips that go into many of the SSDs on this list.
-The Platinum P41 is SK hynix’s own consumer SSD using their proprietary 176-layer NAND and HYPERWRITE technology — 7,000 MB/s read and 6,500 MB/s write at 2TB for $129.99, matching the Acer Predator GM7000 on price.
+The Platinum P41 is SK hynix’s own consumer SSD using their proprietary 176-layer NAND and HYPERWRITE technology — 7,000 MB/s read and 6,500 MB/s write at 2TB, typically matching the Acer Predator GM7000 on price.

 The P41’s distinguishing advantage is power efficiency.
 Tom’s Hardware’s review called it “the best around” at the time of testing and noted it topped performance charts against all competing drives.
 Lower power draw means less heat generated, which is directly relevant to PS5 performance: a drive that runs cooler sustains peak speeds for longer during marathon gaming sessions without thermal throttling.
 In sustained sequential write tests, the P41 maintains performance consistency that surprises for a drive at this price.

 One practical note: the P41 doesn’t include a heatsink, so a separate M.2 heatsink is required for PS5 installation ($8-15).
-After adding that, the total is around $138-145 — the same effective range as the Acer Predator GM7000.
+After adding that, the effective cost lands in the same range as the Acer Predator GM7000.
 The tie-breaker comes down to which advantage matters more: DRAM cache (Predator) vs. first-party NAND and superior power efficiency (P41).
 For a PS5 that runs daily for hours, the P41’s cooler operation is a meaningful long-term advantage.

 • 7,000 MB/s read and 6,500 MB/s write with 176-layer NAND